PantherXOS/wiki.pantherx.org/qemu.md

 Tip: You will have to run your application on `0.0.0.0`.
 With jekyll, you can do `jekyll --host 0.0.0.0`.
+For jekyll, you might also have to add `--force_polling` for your changes to get picked-up since inotify doesn't work trough p9.

 ## See also